SE-DueTo/DueTo-Documentation/UC/UC-AddGroup.md

-# Use-Case Specification: Settle Debt
+# Use-Case Specification: Add Group

-# 1 Settle debt
+# 1 Add Group

 ## 1.1 Brief Description
 Any registered user can create a new group.
 To do this, he must specify a group name, as well as add other users to the group.
 The required steps are described in more detail below.